Arcaea-Infinity/NoOneCaresLicense/README.md

 ```
   NO ONE CARES PUBLIC LICENSE

-> Version 1.1, March 2022
+> Version 1.2, April 2022

 > Copyright (C) [year] [fullname]

+This program is NO ONE CARES software:
-Everyone is permitted to copy and distribute verbatim or modified
+Everyone is permitted to copy and distribute verbatim and/or modify
 copies of this license document, but NO ONE CARES.

 > NO ONE CARES PUBLIC LICENSE